-This week's case roundup from Eversheds, covering reducing awards and breach of contract.
+This week's case round-up from Eversheds, covering: compensatory awards; and safe places of work.

 HR and legal information and guidance relating to breach of contract.